embed-coder/sensor-fusion/README.md

 ## 📝 Todo <a name="todo"></a>

-Bucket list for the future features should be implemented for good:
+The Bucket list for the future implemented feature:

+- Output logs to a file and set logging rotation.
 - Get version from git tag for auto naming the output packages.
+- Configuration for SW from json file.
+- Replace data storing by a real time database for a better management and scalability.
+- Documentation for software and solution architecture (UML & Graph).

 ## ✍️ Authors <a name = "authors"></a>